 - the PI has provide the individual a copy of the approved TCP; and

-- the individual has signed the acknowledgement, Appendix A of the TCP, and the PI has provided a copy to OEC (pdf preferred).
+- the individual has signed the TCP Acknowledgement and the PI has provided a copy to OEC (pdf preferred).

 If a US government license or other authorization will be required OEC will assist in the preparation and submission of the request but cannot guarantee that any such request will be granted or how long it will take to receive a response.

 Removal of Personnel

 It is the PI's responsibility to ensure that all access to controlled technology is prevented once an individual is removed from the TCP (electronic access permissions removed, combinations are changed, keys are returned, etc.).
 Requests to remove personnel do not require OEC approval.